shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Fleeting, I see, your loyalty.”
 The High One grimaced.

 “I was always doing this to replace you.”
 Majestra said.
 “This will just make it happen faster.”

+[chat gpt: make the berserk potion feel more like a desperation play]

 The shield cats surrounded the High One.